The St. Lucie River South Fork deserves to be better known as a kayak and canoe destination. I have several Florida paddling guides; none list it.

 The St. Lucie South Fork was litter-free, clean and clear on our visit.
 But, like many South Florida waterways, man has tampered with it, and its health is at risk.

-Over time, the river healed itself, but the essential problem hasn’t changed and could occur again during a wet year.
+Over time, the river recovered, but the essential problem hasn’t changed and could occur again during a wet year.

 For now, however, the St. Lucie South Branch is a gem worth discovering.
 And, for the long term, it’s also a gem worth protecting.